ketkisharma/open_street_map/README.md

-# Cluster Analysis based on OpenStreetMap data
+# Cluster analysis based on OpenStreetMap data

 This project is based on data from Open Street Map for [San Francisco](https://www.openstreetmap.org/relation/111968), California, United States.